SBauer93/BobbelTank---MarcoPolo/doc/properties.md

 <a name="bobbel_sensors"></a>

 ## bobbel_sensors
 Sensor definitions.
 Sensors are referenced by an sensor tag (used to attach sensors to bobbels)     {         sensortag_1: {sensor_desc_1},         sensortag_2: {sensor_desc_2},         sensortag_3: {sensor_desc_3}     }Every Sensor has the follogin properties perimeter   defines the sensor polygon (list of points) around an entity             The entity can be seen at position (0,0) Looking to direction 0 (along x-axis)             All points defined for sensor polygon are in relation to this entity color       in which sensor is displayed.
-If no color is defined sensor is invisible (but active)     see: {                                         // sensor has tag see         perimeter: [[0,0], [40,20], [40,-20]],     // spans a triangle from entity (0,0) forward to X 40 and span -20 to 20         color : "#FFDD00"                          // is displayed yellow     }
+If no color is defined sensor is invisible (but active) Example:     see: {                                         // sensor has tag see         perimeter: [[0,0], [40,20], [40,-20]],     // spans a triangle from entity (0,0) forward to X 40 and span -20 to 20         color : "#FFDD00"                          // is displayed yellow     }

 **Kind**: global variable
 <a name="bobbel_edges"></a>